 Given the job’s location and terrain, when the quality of (1) design, (2) new materials and (3) reconstruction services are held constant, what matters is how the old or deteriorated materials and concrete are to be removed.

-In particular, there are three major ways that hydrodemolition of reinforced concrete extends the life span of repaired or rehabilitated road or bridge or other structure:
+In particular, there are three major ways that hydrodemolition of reinforced concrete extends the life span of repaired or rehabilitated bridges, parking garages, or other structures:

-- The improved adhesion and bonding properties of the remaining, roughed aggregate structure.
+• The improved adhesion and bonding properties of the remaining, roughened aggregate structure.

-In fact, these three benefits are hydrodemolition’s largest advantages over traditional, mechanical or impact methods that use jackhammers or rotomilling equipment and are detailed through our site; however, if you prefer to read about the benefits from an independent, industry group, we recommend ICRI Technical Guideline No. 310.3.
+In fact, these three benefits are hydrodemolition’s largest advantages over traditional, mechanical or impact methods that use jackhammers or rotomilling equipment.
+These benefits are detailed throughout our site.
+However, if you prefer to read about the benefits from an independent industry group, we recommend ICRI Technical Guideline No. 310.3.

 Coincidental & Beneficial Removal of Weakened, Adjacent Concrete